 Note that following a change in Sky’s terms, you no longer “own” the device – the Stream puck is now a loan, and you have to send it back if you cancel your Sky subscription.

-The basic Sky package that you must have with Stream is Sky Ultimate, which includes Sky Entertainment (a pack of channels like Sky Atlantic, Sky Max and others), Freeview, and the basic Netflix plan which only has SD content (but will be upgraded to 720p in November).
+The basic Sky package that you must have with Stream is Sky Ultimate, which includes Sky Entertainment (a pack of channels like Sky Atlantic, Sky Max and others), Freeview, and Netflix’s Standard with Ads plan.

-The rolling-contract version of this package on Sky Stream costs £29/month, and the same plan, with the 18-month contract, is £26/month.
+The rolling-contract version of this package on Sky Stream costs £31/month, and the same plan, with the 18-month contract, is £29/month, following a price increase in April 2024.

 On top of that, you can add more packs and channels from Sky and 3rd parties.
-As of this writing, the costs are:
+As of this writing, the costs (before special discounts) are:

-- Sky Cinema (which includes Paramount+) for £13/month on the rolling contract, and £11/month on the 18-month contract.
+- Sky Cinema (which includes Paramount+) for £16/month on the rolling contract, and £13/month on the 18-month contract.

-- Sky Kids for £6/month on either contract.
+- Sky Kids for £7/month on either contract.

 If you want to add 4K and Dolby Atmos, that’s another £6/month.
 And if you want to be able to fast forward adverts – that’s £5/month (it used to be free on the first year – but that’s no longer the case).